top of page

 Jill Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University and professor of law at Harvard Law.
 The U.S. Constitution is among the oldest constitutions in the world but also one of the most difficult to amend.
 Jill Lepore, Harvard professor of history and law, explains why in We the People , the most original history of the Constitution in decades—and an essential companion to her landmark history of the United States, These Truths .
 Publis

 Twenty years after its publication, Khaled Hosseini's The Kite Runner remains startling in its relevance.
-While the novel tells a deeply personal story of friendship, betrayal, and redemption set against Afghanistan's turbulent history, its themes resonate with uncanny precision in contemporary American politics.
-As our nation grapples with divisions that feel increasingly insurmountable, Hosseini's narrative offers unexpected insights into the challenges we face.
-The Weight
+While the novel tells a deeply personal story of friendship, betrayal, and redemption set against Afghanistan's turbulent history, its core themes of guilt, class division, and the search atonement resonate with uncanny precision across the global human experience.
+Hosseini's narrative offers unexpected insights into the universal challenges of overcoming moral failure a

 Reading the Classics, and Why They Still Matter